VirajMajalkar/AI-Invigilator/README.md

 Attachments :-

-     1. Zip file 'vircapstone.zip' contains entire folder having all the necessary files except "final_model1.h5" as the file size was beyond 25 MB.
+     1. Zip file 'vircapstone.zip' contains entire folder having all the necessary files except "final_model1.h5" As the file size was beyond 25 MB same could not be uploaded.
         'AI_Invigilator_Train.py" file can be used to generated "final_model1.h5".

      2. Other python files have been attached for reference purpose.